kauefraga/kauefraga/README.md

 - [Linkedin](https://linkedin.com/in/kauefraga)
 - [Email](mailto:kauefragarodrigues456@gmail.com)

 Let's chat about anything!
-Preferably in Brazilian Portuguese (🇧🇷), but I'll try my best if you only speak English (🇺🇸).
+Preferably in Brazilian Portuguese (🇧🇷), but we can talk in English too (🇺🇸).

 > "It's not what the world holds for you, it's what you bring to it." - Anne Shirley (from Anne with an e)